 History of Covent Garden

-The rich heritage of Covent Garden dates back to when it was simply an orchard garden belonging to Westminster Abbey.
+The rich history of Covent Garden dates back to when it was simply an orchard garden belonging to Westminster Abbey.
 The land was later acquired by Henry VIII during the sixteen century and gifted to John Russell, the 1st Earl of Bedford.

 The land remained pasture for many years until the 4th Earl decided to start building the framework of the Piazza which remains in Covent Garden to this day.
 This work brought a lot of development to the area.
 The Piazza held many itinerant shows by travellers and the central square became an established market place with traders selling fruit and vegetables.

-Attractions in Covent Garden
+Things to do in Covent Garden

 There is also a selection of theatres that you could visit on your trip to Covent Garden including The Royal Opera House, Lyceum Theatre or the Novello Theatre.
+You will never be short of things to do in Covent Garden, and we are sure you will find a wealth of attractions to suit every person and spark every interest.

-Restaurants in Covent Garden
+Places to eat in Covent Garden

 Dotted with an array of eateries, the restaurants in Covent Garden are perfect for those keen on refined dining.

 Nestled on the corner just off of the West Piazza visitors will find The Ivy Market Grill, a luxurious all-day dining establishment popular with London locals and visitors of Covent Garden alike.
 This restaurant has a relaxed yet sophisticated feel that can be enjoyed any day of the week.
 The Ivy Market Grill’s extensive menu is designed with classical British comfort food and exotic international dishes in mind.
-The Ivy Grill Market is just one of the many brilliant restaurants in Covent Garden, another is Hawksmoor Seven Dials.
+The Ivy Grill Market is just one of the many brilliant places to eat in Covent Garden, another is Hawksmoor Seven Dials.
 If you are a lover of steak, you can’t get much better than this.
 This charming steakhouse can be found in the old Watney-Combe brewery, located down a quiet street just a few minutes from the buzz of Covent Garden.

 Shopping in Covent Garden